Some places let you pass through.

 A NOVEL · COMING 2027

-I have moved a great deal in my life.
+For fifteen years, I have lived as a long-stay traveler.
 I have been welcomed into places, and I have left them.
-I have learned the lightness of transience, and I have, if I am honest with you, made that lightness into something I was quietly proud of.
-Portable.
-Unencumbered.
-Free.
+I have learned the lightness of transience and built a life around that freedom.

 And then I began to ask myself what that freedom actually was, and who it was available to.